Department of Finance

 Prerequisite: Completion of Math core component course.

+Prerequisite: FIN 3013 or the equivalent.

 Prerequisite: ECO 2013 or the equivalent.

-Elements of monetary theory; relationships between money, prices, production, and employment; factors determining money supply; and operation of capital markets with reference to the United States.
-(Same as ECO 3313.
-Credit cannot be earned for both ECO 3313 and FIN 3313.)
-Generally offered: Fall, Spring, Summer.
-Differential Tuition: $126.
+Elements of the foundations of interest rates, monetary theory; relationships between money, prices, production, and employment; factors determining money supply; and operation of capital markets with reference to the United States with an emphasis on its relationship to financial decision-making (Credit cannot be earned for both ECO 3313 and FIN 3313.)
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 FIN 3423.
-Security Analysis.
+Security Analysis and Corporate Valuation.
 (3-0) 3 Credit Hours.

-Advanced financial analysis; examination of statements and supplementary data of industrial, commercial, financial intermediary, and public enterprises; preparation of reports relevant to achieving an understanding of financial management policies.
+Prerequisite: FIN 3033 or the equivalent and completion of, or concurrent enrollment in, ACC 3023 or ACC 3053, FIN 3023, and FIN 3063.
+Advanced financial analysis and valuing financial claims of a company; examination of statements and supplementary data of industrial, commercial, financial intermediary, and public enterprises; preparation of reports relevant to achieving an understanding of financial management policies.
 Generally offered: Fall.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 3433.
 Principles of Real Estate.
 (3-0) 3 Credit Hours.